find your perfect LLM program

 2 to 4 hours of teaching received by students per week (typically)

+So what are the reasons for studying an LLM in Criminal Law?
 This type of course is aimed at students who wish to work at a high level in public service, or the private or voluntary sector, and require a specialist understanding of criminology and criminal law.
 Graduates can also go on to complete a PhD or further work in academia, following their completion of the course.

-There is a selection of Criminal Law postgraduate programs available in the United Kingdom, the United States and worldwide, and all of them study Criminal Law from a global perspective.
+There is a selection of Criminal Law postgraduate programs available in the United Kingdom, Europe, the United States and worldwide, and all of them study Criminal Law from a global perspective.
 Many LLM programs in Criminal Law offer it as an option in combination with Criminal Justice, for example Birkbeck University of London’s LLM in Criminal Law and Criminal Justice or as part of a broader LLM program.
 The University of Strathclyde has an LLM in Criminal Justice & Penal Change in conjunction with the work of the Centre for Law, Crime and Justice.
 Other options in the UK include London South Bank University, the University of Leeds and the University of Edinburgh.

 To study for an LLM it is usually essential to have an undergraduate honours degree in law, or a degree with a considerable legal component to it.
 Most institutions also require that prospective candidates have attained at least a 2:1 degree classification.
 Due to the amount of technical and specialist language used on legal courses, it is also essential that any students coming to the UK to study have a high level of competency in English.
 Those graduates whose first language is not English are required to have high IELTS (or equivalent) score of at least seven.